braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 After you have created [custom attributes][2] from **Manage Settings** > **Custom Attributes**, you can reference these custom attributes in your Liquid messaging.

 When using conditional logic, you'll need to know the custom attribute's data type to ensure you're using the correct syntax.
-From the [Custom Attributes][4] page in the dashboard, look for the data type associated with your custom attribute, then reference the following examples listed for each data type.
+From the **Custom Attributes** page in the dashboard, look for the data type associated with your custom attribute, then reference the following examples listed for each data type.

 ![Selecting a data type for a custom attribute.
 The example provided shows an attribute of Favorite_Category with a data type of string.][20]{: style="max-width:80%;"}